 Cannabis Users by Generation

 Millennials as a cohort are holding steady in their overall share as older groups take up cannabis and expand the consumer base.
 This generation also represents the leading edge of cannabis use.
 Younger consumers are considering cannabis as a typical product that fits within their lifestyle.

 Baby Boomers as a population have been responsible for huge socio-economic shifts in our society, and their push for medical-use cannabis continues today.
 Boomers as a whole greatly over-index in citing chronic pain as an ailment compared to the general cannabis-using population.
 In fact, they are 92% more likely to use cannabis from chronic pain than the average consumer.
 Their affinity for cannabis products for use in medical, health and wellness, or adult-use is as robust as any other generation.

 Purchase and Usage Behaviors

 Many cannabis consumers are used to the dynamics of the illicit market.
 They often have a dealer they purchase from or get products through their friends.
 As the industry progresses, more product types enter the fold, and cannabis retail grows, consumer paths to purchase and usage behaviors will become even more complex.

 Purchase and usage behaviors can be broken down by asking 4 simple questions: How?
 Why?
 What?
 Where?

 How Consumers Use Cannabis

 As cannabis has gone national, its prevalence across demographics has too.
-New markets, new products that offer ease of use, product clarity and growing public support all have attracted consumers of all kinds to cannabis within the past few years.
+New markets, new products that offer ease of use, product clarity and growing public support all have attracted cannabis consumers of all kinds within the past few years.

 Many consumers don’t use cannabis every day (though a significant portion use 5+ days/week).
 Frequency of use is also important for developing consumer insights as brands look for additional opportunities to incorporate themselves into the daily lives of consumers.
 Most don’t use cannabis every day, though a significant portion uses 2 to 4 times per week.